vacomicon/CGC-to-PSA-Vault/README.md

 # CGC-to-PSA-Vault
 A chrome extension to quickly pull data from a CGC graded Pokémon for shipment to the PSA vault.

 I wrote this extension to help with the laborious task of entering in CGC graded Pokémon card details into the PSA vault system.
-CGC is a 3rd party grading company, and the PSA Vault is a physical repository to store your already-graded cards, or market them to other collectors on ebay using the PSA Vault interface.
+CGC is a 3rd party grading company, and the PSA Vault is a physical repository to store your already-graded cards, or market them to other collectors on eBay using the PSA Vault interface.

 First unzip the extension, and in Chrome, go to Settings - > Extensions - > "Load Unpacked" and choose the root directory of the extension to load.